MoriyaShiine/enchancement/README.md

   * (Enchanted) Golden Apples can only be consumed when hungry.
 * Rebalance Enchantments
   * Fire Aspect can be used like Flint and Steel while sneaking.
-  * Ignite enchantment effects apply for less time.
+  * Ignite enchantment effects apply for less time and do not affect movement.
   * Lunge doesn't require hunger to use.
   * Channeling ignites entities with melee attacks.
   * Channeling can be activated without thunder.
   * Channeling chains lightning to nearby entities.
   * Lightning spawned from Channeling will not destroy items or cause fire.
-  * Trident Spin Attack enchantment effects have no water drag.
   * Maces cannot have Fire Aspect.
   * Mace enchantments can be applied with less fall distance.
   * Wind Burst can launch Wind Charges on use.